Lesson Plan - Get It!

 Because Hitler managed to take control of almost the entirety of Europe, he was able to send planes across the English Channel to destroy the British planes, allowing for a land invasion.

 Knowing this, people like Churchill had reason to fight harder.
-However, the British did not have many planes or pilots in order to fight the massive German air force.
-Moreover, in early September, the Germans started bombing British cities almost every single night.
+However, the British did not have many planes or pilots to fight the massive German air force.
+Moreover, in early September, the Germans started bombing British cities almost every night.

-As you watch London's Biggest Blitz (1941), from British Pathé, for an overview, think about how you would feel as a civilian having to endure this every night:
+As you watch the following video for an overview, think about how you would feel as a civilian having to endure this every night.

 We Shall Fight on the Beaches

 Long before any bombing happened in England, France fell in June of 1940.
-At that moment, Hitler had rapidly expanded the borders of his empire to include almost the entirety of Europe.
+At that moment, Hitler rapidly expanded his empire's borders to include almost all of Europe.

 With so much fear in the air, Churchill needed to quell calls to surrender or to make a deal with Hitler so that he would stop at England's doorstep.

-As France was falling in June of 1940, Churchill gave a speech to Parliament that would later come to be known as his "We shall fight on the beaches" speech.
+As France fell in June of 1940, Churchill gave a speech to Parliament that would later become known as his "We shall fight on the beaches" speech.

-As you watch the video below to hear Churchill's own voice giving the last part of this speech, read along with the We Shall Fight on the Beaches excerpt provided by the International Churchill Society, also below.
+As you watch the video below to hear Churchill's voice giving the last part of this speech, read along with the excerpt provided beneath the video.